-Editor’s note: How to use these parameters to detect anomalies is ffs
+The inputs defined in Tables 6.6.2.3-1 and 6.6.2.3-2 can assist in the detection of anomalies, but how the anomaly is finally detected, e.g., used algorithms and associated procedures, is left to the implementation.
+Example of use: the authenticity of an access token sent by a NF Service Consumer, and/or the number of services of service requests being sent by the NF Service Consumer, can be instrumental in informing the system about whether a potentially erroneous or malicious NF Service Consumer is trying to access a resource for which it is not authorized, and/or trying to attack a NF Service Producer by multiple simultaneous requests.

 Based on the input, an analytics function can monitor and find abnormalities in NF load or NF resource usage, which can result in an alert.
 Specific security log data can help to understand if this is normal behaviour or could be resulting from a NF that is behaving anomalous.

 Thus, when NFs send service requests to other NFs, input data such as the number of service requests sent, the percentage of successful service requests, the percentage of successful access token verification and the serving NF load and resource usage can be used to provide training data for normal service requests reception and load.